cure53/jPurify/README.md

 ## What does it do?

-jPurify, once included, simply overwrites some security-critical jQuery methods and adds proper HTML santitation.
+jPurify, once included, simply overwrites some security-critical jQuery methods and adds proper HTML sanitation.
 Let's have a look at an example to clarify:

 ```html
 <html>